sirg3/sensitizer/README.md

 #sensitizer
 ##Introduction

-sensitizer is a simply little tool that forces a program to behave as if all filesystems are case-sensitive.
+sensitizer is a simple little tool that forces a program to behave as if all filesystems are case-sensitive.
 It's handy for testing that programs behave correctly without actually having to run OS X on a case-sensitive filesystem.

 ##Requirements